-Physical Therapist, Dr. Rachel Tavel, DPT shows us 5 exercises to strength our shoulder muscles to help prevent elbow, wrist, and hand.
+Physical Therapist, Dr. Rachel Tavel, DPT shows us 5 exercises to strengthen our shoulder muscles to help prevent elbow, wrist, and hand.

 The Shoulder Core